PeterHuefner/php-mysql-git/README.md

 $phpMySqlGit->setOverwriteRowFormat(true); //false is default
 $phpMySqlGit->setOverwriteEngine(true); // false is default

-// you also can omit charset, engine and row format - so ignore the checking completly
+// you also can omit charset, engine and row format - so ignore the checking completely
 $phpMySqlGit->setIgnoreCharset(true);
 $phpMySqlGit->setIgnoreEngine(true);
 $phpMySqlGit->setIgnoreRowFormat(true);